 Cornered on the Real Estate Market

 In the twilight of evening, we had just met up with our brand new real estate agent who wanted to show us some "properties".
 In an effort to set the scene here, it was getting dark, I was tired, and we were new to the area.
 Anyhow, I lost the agent at a stop light, but when the light turn green, I sped up just a little and thought we had caught up with the agent.
 So anyhow, I am following the agent for a bit, when she starts ducking into side streets rather aggressively and then rather inexplicably drives into a vacant lot.
 In the lady's defense, my car was heavily tinted (we were living in Arizona, and dang it, everyone has their windows tinted) and my wife was in the back seat with our infant daughter.
 You have probably guessed what was happening by now, but just in case you are as slow as I was on that day, I had not been following my agent.
-A very angry Hispanic woman jumped out of her car and started yelling at me.
+A very angry Hispanic woman jumped out of her car and started yelling at me."What do YOU want?!"

 "Why are YOU following ME?!"